 Ms. XXXX testified that [School 3] uses the Read Naturally program for reading fluency; Fountas and Pinnell for reading interventions and teaching decoding and comprehension; Read About, a computer-based intervention for comprehension; portions of the Wilson reading program for phonics; and Words Their Way as a word-study phonics program.
 She stated that they have all been proven to work with struggling readers.
 Tr. at 1715.

-Having considered Ms. XXXX's testimony and the record as a whole, I conclude that instruction in the "phonology" skills described by Mr. XXXX would have be provided to the Student under the 2014-2015 and 2015-2016 IEPs proposed by MCPS.
+Having considered Ms. XXXX's testimony and the record as a whole, I conclude that instruction in the "phonology" skills described by Mr. XXXX would have been provided to the